x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-maximum-recording-duration.md

 This setting is important if you've implemented strict disk quotas for users.
 It must be set to a lower value than the one set for **Maximum call duration (minutes)**.

-For additional tasks related to UM dial plans, see [UM Dial Plan Procedures](https://technet.microsoft.com/library/1bda77c8-c4e2-4ae0-a001-76ae029bf843.aspx).
+For additional tasks related to UM dial plans, see [UM dial plan procedures in Exchange Online](um-dial-plan-procedures.md).

 ## What do you need to know before you begin?